Freedom of information and Environmental information requests

-We encourage you to check the publication scheme before submitting your request to ensure the information is not already publicly available.
+Before submitting any request for information, we encourage you to check our publication scheme to ensure the information is not already publicly available to save time and resources.

-You can expect a response from us within 20 working days of the receipt of your request.
+You can expect a response from us within 20 working days of the receipt of your request and our duty is to:

 There are a number of types of information that the University holds which we are not required to release.
 These are referred to as exemptions and include: